romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 # Writing a migration

+All column names will be translated to snake_case if `snakeCase` option is set to true in `rakeDb` options.

 Use a `change` function for changing the database schema, it accepts a callback with `db` and optionally you can use a second argument `up` to know if it is an up migration or down.

 ```ts